noxious-dervisious/1st-Year-Crypto-Challenges/CTF Challenges/HastardBroadcast/README.md

 6. Check if g is a monic polynomial, if not transform it into a monic polynomial
 7. Find small roots of g and check if that is the flag
 ```
-Before you start with this challenge I want you to know about something else also known as Small Public Key Exponent attack.
+Before you start with this challenge I want you to know about something else known as Small Public Key Exponent attack.

-# Small Public Key Exponent
+# Small Public Key Exponent Attack

 Let’s say Alice wants to share a small message M (a symmetric key) over an insecure channel.
 She encrypts it using RSA. n is chosen from strong primes and is quite big but she chose e=3.
 It wouldn’t be a problem if she had used padding but it’s obviously not the case.
 You intercept the message and deduce from the public key that it was computed like so :